twood02/webtemplate/wiki/etcd+Docker_vs_Consul+vagrant/combine.md

 There are three ways of setting up a etcd cluster, if the IP of each node is known, you can use a static way to set up the cluster.
 However, in most cases, you don’t know the IP of each node, then you have to use discover ways.
 The discover ways contain etcd discovery and DNS discovery.

-- Static: If the IP of each node is known, when starting etcd server, configure all node information through –initial-cluster parameter.
+- Static: If the IP of each node is known, when starting the etcd server, configure all node information through –initial-cluster parameter.
 - etcd Discovery: The etcd discovery uses the existing etcd cluster as a data interaction point, and then implements the service discovery mechanism through the existing cluster when expanding the new cluster.
-- DNS discovery: DNS discovery mainly records the domain name information of each node in the cluster through the dns service, and each node obtains mutual address information from the dns service to establish a cluster.
+- DNS discovery: DNS discovery mainly records the domain name information of each node in the cluster through the DNS service, and each node obtains mutual address information from the DNS service to establish a cluster.

 In this blog, I am going to show you how to deploy a 3-node cluster in a static way.
 We need Docker to generate three hosts that have three different IPs.